 How Long Does it Take to Steam Broccoli in the Instant Pot?

-It only takes 12 minutes total to cook broccoli in the Instant Pot.
-And that is including the time to get up to pressure and depressurize.
+In total, it takes 12 minutes total to cook broccoli in the Instant Pot.
+And that includes the time to get up to pressure and depressurize.

 You can use the metal trivet that came with your pressure cooker, but you’ll want to make sure the pieces sitting directly on the trivet are larger to prevent them from falling through.